tickberry/alx-system_engineering-devops/0x00-shell_basics/README.md

-This readme for home dir
+This is my script for long format